GfSE/SAF-Specification/developing-saf/concept/concepts.md

-Specifies the fact that a Logical Element can be in one distinct System State.
+Specifies the  System States a Logical Element can be in.
 ## LETimplementingGFN
 1..* [Logical Element](#Logical-Element) LETimplementingGFN 1..* [General Function](#General-Function)